-was obligated to pay all transportation costs that were incurred by the parents pursuant to a transportation contract that they had entered into with a private transportation provider or for only the costs of transporting the student on the days that he actually used the services (see id. at 1, 4-5).
-The Court determined that the "sole source of the [district's] reimbursement obligations" depended on the language of the applicable administrative order (id. at 4).
-However, in reviewing the IHO's August 24, 2022 pendency order, the Court found that the IHO's language directing the district to fund transportation "to and from Student's home and iBRAIN" was unclear to resolve the parties' dispute because the IHO's language could be interpreted to support both parties' positions (id. at 5).
+language could be interpreted to support both parties' positions (id. at 5).
 Accordingly, on September 11, 2023, the Court issued an Opinion and Order remanding the matter to the IHO to interpret her own pendency order with respect to the scope of the district's obligation to fund transportation costs and conduct further fact finding if necessary (id. at 5-6).

-Upon remand from the District Court in Davis, the IHO conducted an administrative hearing on October 19, 2023 to clarify her pendency order with respect to the student's transportation to and from iBrain (Tr. pp. 31-39).
-Both parties appeared at the October 19, 2023 hearing and were provided an opportunity to present arguments (see Tr. pp. 31-36).
+Upon remand from the District Court in Davis, the IHO conducted an administrative hearing on October 19, 2023 to clarify her pendency order with respect to the student's transportation to and from iBrain (Tr. pp. 26-39).
+Both parties appeared at the October 19, 2023 hearing and were provided an opportunity to present arguments (see Tr. pp. 26, 28-32, 35).

-By decision after remand dated November 15, 2023, the IHO explained that she determined upon hearing the parties' respective positions at the October 19, 2023 proceeding and reviewing the record that no further fact finding was necessary to clarify her transportation order (IHO Decision After Remand at p.
+By decision after remand, dated November 15, 2023, the IHO explained that she determined, upon hearing the parties' respective positions at the October 19, 2023 proceeding and reviewing the record, that no further fact finding was necessary to clarify her transportation order (IHO Decision After Remand at p.
 3).
-The IHO reasoned that, although the parents had submitted evidence of a transportation contract, it was the parents' burden to demonstrate the appropriateness of the transportation contract and prove that the district should be responsible for costs on days that the student did not use the transportation services (id. at pp. 3-4).
-The IHO determined that the parents failed to meet their burden and therefore equities supported a finding that the district did not have to pay for transportation when the student did not travel to or from iBrain (id. at p.
+The IHO reasoned that, although the parent had submitted evidence of a transportation contract, it was the parent's burden to demonstrate the appropriateness of the transportation contract and prove that the district should be responsible for costs on days that the student did not use the transportation services (id. at pp. 3-4).
+The IHO then determined that the parent failed to meet her burden and therefore equities supported a finding that the district did not have to pay for transportation when the student did not travel to or from iBrain (id. at p.
 4).
-As such, the IHO clarified both her prior transportation orders by ordering the district to reimburse the parents for the student's transportation costs "for each round trip between the Parent's home and the iBRAIN School for each school day that the Student actually utilizes said transportation services" (id.).
-The IHO also ordered the parents to file a copy of the IHO's decision after remand with the United States District Court for the Southern District of New York within 10 days (id.).
+As such, the IHO clarified both her prior transportation orders by ordering the district to reimburse the parent for the student's transportation costs "for each round trip between the Parent's home and the iBRAIN School for each school day that the Student actually utilizes said transportation services" (id.).
+The IHO also ordered the parent to file a copy of the IHO's decision after remand with the United States District Court for the Southern District of New York within 10 days (id.).